geevi/geevi.github.io_bk/_posts/2014-12-22-approximation-limits.md

 >A probabilistically checkable proof (PCP) is a way of writing proofs, such that it can be checked by making a few random queries in to the proof.

+PCP was discovered by Feige, Goldwasser, Lund, Safra, and Szegedy (1991), and Arora and Safra (1992).
 Hastad's result mentioned previously, showed that for any puzzle that is NP-Complete, we can convert an instance of that puzzle to a $3$-SAT instance such that: